 Always hold your chainsaw firmly with both hands and ensure the tip doesn’t touch anything before you start.

+Step 3.
 Start Your Chainsaw

 To work perfectly, all the internal parts of the chainsaw should be warmed up before you start using it.
 Here’s how it’s done.